Blog / Ceramic PCB: The Ultimate Customization Guide in 2025

 Ceramic PCB vs. Aluminum PCB

-Aluminum is an electrically conductive material, so one key difference between ceramic and aluminum boards is that the latter must have an insulation layer between the metal base and the circuit.
+Aluminum is an electrically conductive material, so one key difference between ceramic and aluminum PCBs is that the latter must have an insulation layer between the metal base and the circuit.
 Plated through–holes must also have electrical insulation.

 An aluminum PCB with SMD LEDs